 Most common health conditions are easily cured, such as visiting this Dentist Newmarket if you have toothache, but others can be far more challenging.
 Fibromyalgia, a complex and often confusing disorder, does not immediately come to mind when thinking about electrostimulation of the brain.
+Actually, most people have been using treatment options like cannabinoids from cannabis, known as CBD UK wide, to lessen symptoms such as pain and insomnia to weaken the impact of fibromyalgia.
 However, in our experience using Clarity Direct Neurofeedback, we have had unexpectedly positive results in at least half our patients.
 Fatigue lessened, “foggy” brains cleared up, depression and anxiety resolved, sleep sometimes improved.
 And while all the symptoms did not just disappear, the improvements made marked differences in the lives of these patients.
 My very first patient with fibromyalgia was a 44 year old woman who couldn’t get out of bed for days at a time, suffered chronic pain, poor sleep and a “foggy” brain.
 As with the large majority of patients treated with direct neurofeedback, initial and temporary changes were noticed the first session.
 Then, over the next 4 months we saw all the improvements listed above.
 She was ecstatic.

 This will be a 2-part blog on fibromyalgia.
 Part 1 will be an overview and probably quite familiar to those of you with much knowledge of fibromyalgia.
 Much of this material is taken from the NIH National Institute of Arthritis and Musculoskeletaland Skin Diseases.
 Part 2, however, will address some of the controversies with fibromyalgia, including recent data on what causes and what does not cause the disorder.
 Part 2 will also specifically review recent data on the effectiveness of electrostimulation on fibromyalgia, the part I am most interested in.